lttle-cloud/docs/docs/getting-started/deploying-n8n.md

 - Connect to external services and APIs
 - Set up webhooks for automation
 - Explore n8n's extensive node library
+- Use a custom domain: Configure your own domain instead of the auto-generated one - see [Apps > Using custom domains](../resources/apps.mdx#using-custom-domains)

 ## Troubleshooting